-Illinois law provides that generally, “…if a party to a judgment for legal separation files an action for dissolution of marriage, the issues of temporary and permanent maintenance shall be decided de novo.”
-De novo matter means like a new matter.
-So, the duration of maintenance under a legal separation cases is not considered against a potential overall length of maintenance under the Illinois maintenance guidelines.
-Obviously, this is a positive to the recipient of maintenance and a negative to the payor.
-This is part of the reason that potential payors of maintenance often counter a legal separation lawsuit with a petition for dissolution of marriage.
+Illinois law provides that “…if a party to a judgment for legal separation files an action for dissolution of marriage, the issues of temporary and permanent maintenance shall be decided de novo.”
+De novo means like a new matter.
+So, the duration of maintenance under a legal separation is not considered against a potential overall length of maintenance under the Illinois maintenance guidelines.
+Obviously, this favors the maintenance recipient but penalizes the payor.
+For this reason, potential maintenance payors often counter a legal-separation lawsuit with a petition for divorce.

-No, not in the sense that you are “abandoning” your house and lose interest in your house.
-But with children, if you intend to have custody of your children, and you leave without the children, leaving will prejudice you.
+No. By “abandoning” your house, you do not lose your interest in it.
+But with children, if you intend to have have their primary residential care, leave without the children might prejudice you.

 Can I be evicted from my house despite my wanting to stay so I can work out the problems in the marriage?